-Strengths: Our curriculum explicitly addresses our concentration-specific competencies that expand upon/enhance their mastery of foundational competencies.
-Students are assured they have mastered skills to enhance their practice of public health.
+Strengths: Our curriculum explicitly addresses our concentration-specific competencies that expand upon/enhance their mastery of concentration competencies.
 Our program relies increasingly on curricular techniques of flipped classes and team-based learning to enhance the learning experiences of students.
 Through their coursework, students are assured they have mastery of the required activities.
-All students, regardless of their MPH pathway, have multiple means of demonstrating their knowledge of required areas of public health.
+In addition to assigned course activities, all students, regardless of their MPH pathway, are encouraged to undertake multiple means of demonstrating their mastery of required areas of public health.
 The program's Director and Associate Director review student records to validate their mastery of required competencies.